HKUST-SING/TrafficGenerator/README.md

 The prefix is used for the two output files with flow and request completion times.

 ## Client Configuration File
-The client configuration file specifies the list of servers, the Differentiated Services Code Point (DSCP) value distribution, the request fanout distribution (only for **incast-client**), the request size distribution, the sending rate distribution, the desired load and the total numbers of requests.
+The client configuration file specifies the list of servers, the request size distribution, the Differentiated Services Code Point (DSCP) value distribution, the sending rate distribution and the request fanout distribution (only for **incast-client**).
 We provide several client configuration files as examples in ./conf directory.

 The format is a sequence of key and value(s), one key per line.
 The permitted keys are: